From the Spice Road

 The Steak Bites

-Mix the spices in a bowl then lightly cover the Steak Bites in the olive oil and coat all sides liberally with the combined spices and refrigerate for at least one hour.
-Then remove and allow the steak to return to room temperature.
+Mix the spices in a bowl then lightly cover the Steak Squares in the olive oil and coat all sides liberally with the combined spices and the garlic.
+Refrigerate for at least one hour then remove and allow the steak to return to room temperature.
 Important.

-To commence cooking the Steak Bites, take the pan to a high heat, important not to stew the meat, working in batches if needed, to caramelise (brown) the meat.
+To commence cooking the Steak Bites, take the pan to a high heat, important not to stew the meat, working in batches if needed, to caramelise (fully brown) the meat.

-Then add garlic, chilli flakes and butter to the pan to combine together with the sreak bites.
-Add a little more olive oil if needed but do not allow the steak bites to stew.
+Then add garlic, chilli flakes and butter to the pan to combine together with the steak squares.
+Add a little more olive oil if needed but as before, do not allow the steak to stew.

-When the steak is done to your liking, add the persillade sauce to the pan, spoon over the steak bites and serve with lightly crushed twice cooked potatoes.
+When the steak is done to your liking, add the persillade sauce to the pan, spoon over the steak squares and serve with lightly crushed twice cooked potatoes.

 Comments: The crispy twice cooked potatoes work beautifully with the persillade sauce and steak bites.